Our 6 point guide to ESG innovation

 The fourth lobe

-So, how can sustainable innovation and strategic design close the gap between ambition and action?
+So, how can brands close the gap between ambition and action?

 We have added this fourth lobe to the classic design-thinking Venn just to help our clients zero in on the need for ‘responsibility’.